 The court held that on the evidence, the AMDI Judgment included amounts due by PSF to AMDI and were not proven by PSF to be extras to the PSF Contract.
 It was found that the AMDI Judgment was a proper charge on the lien fund.
 The court characterized the lien fund as a holdback of the amounts due under the PSF Contract, which could not be used by PSF to fund its liability to AMDI and inflate the PSF Contract price.
 Specifically, if an extra as between a contractor and a subcontractor is not chargeable back to the owner, a contractor cannot include these amounts in the lien fund as between the owner and the contractor in order to fund the judgment by the subcontractor as a charge against the lien fund.

 Dealing with extra work and calculating lien funds on construction projects can be complex and difficult.
-If you are an owner, contractor or subcontractor on a construction project and want to know more about proving or disproving extras or calculating the lien fund, contact Catriona Otto-Johnston, lawyer and Partner at Field LLP, to discuss your options.
+If you are an owner, contractor or subcontractor on a construction project and want to know more about proving or disproving extras or calculating the lien fund, contact Field Law to discuss your options.